 - a direct object pronoun (See Me/te/nous/vous = Me/you/us/you (French Direct and Indirect Object Pronouns) and Using le/la/l'/les = it/him/her/them (French Direct Object Pronouns))

-- the adverbial pronoun "y" (See also Y = There (adverbial pronoun) and Y can replace à + thing / object / location (adverbial pronoun))
+- the adverbial pronoun "y" (See also Y = There (French Adverbial Pronouns) and Y can replace à + [thing/object/location] (French Adverbial Pronouns))

 Have a look at these examples:

 There are two important patterns to notice in these sentences that are different to English.

 1) the two pronouns both go before the verb:

 Tu attends Patricia à la banque -> Tu l'y attends.

 You're waiting for Patricia at the bank -> You're waiting for her there

 2) The order is ALWAYS:

 Want to make sure your French sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »